The University Honors College (UHC) Research Fellowship aims to:

 Who may apply

-Undergraduate students on the Oakland campus who have identified a faculty member or appropriately qualified graduate student who has agreed to work with them during the Fellowship.
+Undergraduate students on the Oakland campus who have identified a research mentor or appropriately qualified graduate student who has agreed to work with them during the Fellowship.
 The fellowship is open to students from any field and any class, including freshmen as well as seniors.

 Projects may be analytic or purely creative.
 The UHC Research Fellowship supports any form of research, scholarship, or creative work that is appropriate to a student’s discipline.